-Motor racing: Formula E boss Agag makes 600 million euro ownership bid
+Agag makes 600 million euro bid for Formula E

 Formula E’s shareholders include John Malone’s Liberty Global and Discovery Communications.

+Agag told Reuters last year, when Formula E posted an operating loss of 33.7 million euros to end-July 2016, that the series would have broken even without a decision to invest significantly in marketing and promotion.

-Excerpts from the letter were published by the motorsport.com website, whose owner the Motorsport Network last year also acquired a stake in Formula E.
+Excerpts from his letter were published by the motorsport.com website, whose owner the Motorsport Network last year acquired an undefined stake in Formula E.

+Formula E also announced last month that 2016 Formula One champion Nico Rosberg had become a shareholder, without giving any details.

+The city-based series held its inaugural race in 2014 and, now in its fourth season, is attracting increasing manufacturer interest with Porsche and Mercedes due to enter in the 2019-20 championship.

 Reporting by Alan Baldwin, editing by Christian Radnedge